 Besides ditching the cigs and using a base coat, keep these tricks up your sleeve:

 - Lemon juice: Soaking your nails in lemon juice will get rid of those yellow stains.
 Soak your nails for 10 to 15 minutes each day until you are happy with the results.

 - Peroxide and baking soda: Mix 1 tablespoon of hydrogen peroxide with 2-1/2 tablespoons of baking soda in a small bowl.
 Using a cotton swab, cover your entire fingernail with the paste.
 Leave this mixture on for three minutes, then rinse.
 This treatment should be repeated every six to eight weeks.
 If you don’t have baking soda on hand, Dr. Schlessinger says water can work just as well: “You can try mixing one part hydrogen peroxide in three parts water to whiten nails.
 Place the mixture in a small bowl and soak your nails for 10 minutes.
 Be sure to rinse your nails really well afterward and apply hand cream or cuticle oil.”

 - Whitening toothpaste: In order to get rid of immediate nail stains such as pink nails from wearing red nail polish, try scrubbing a whitening toothpaste on your nails using a nail brush.
 Remember, this is not for long-term stains.

 - Light buffing: The top layer of your nails is where the yellow stains are.
 By buffing your nails you will get rid of the top layers, removing some of the stains.
 While this method may work, buffing your nails is not recommended because it can lead to weaker nails.
+“This removes layers of the nail plate and can lead to splitting and peeling,” says Schippers.
 If you choose to buff your nails, try using a clear strengthening polish after.
-We recommend OPI's Nail Envy Nail Strengthener Original Formula (Ulta, $17).
+We recommend OPI’s Nail Envy Nail Strengthener Original Formula (Ulta, $18).